Macro photographer Levon Biss’ big bug pictures magnify tiny species’ oversized impact

 lesser wasp moth

-This day- month, called the lesser wasp moth (Pseudocharis minima) looks, flies, and acts like a wasp, which is a great defense against natural predators.
+This day-flying month, called the lesser wasp moth (Pseudocharis minima) looks, flies, and acts like a wasp, which is a great defense against natural predators.
 But human activities now threaten this species: Insecticides for mosquitoes and crop pests are systematically sprayed in areas near where they live—and even the limited use may harm these and other insects.
-Invasive plants may crowd out the moths’ favored host plants, on which they eggs and feed as larvae.
+Invasive plants may out the moths’ favored host plants, on which they lay eggs and feed as larvae.
 Levon Biss

 Zooming in on a critical catastrophe

-According to the museum, insects are the most varied of animals, making up 80% of animal life.
+According to the museum, insects are the most varied group of animals, making up 80% of animal life.
 Scientists have already identified over a million different species, with still more to uncover.
 Unfortunately, due to human activity, including climate change, many invertebrates now find their survival threatened.
 With excruciating detail, the images hope to change the way perceive insects—not as pests but as vital members of the community that make life as we know it possible.

 “Take away the world’s mammals and the planet would not look much different; take away just the bees and other insect pollinators, the ants and termites, and life on land could collapse,” says David Grimaldi, curator of the exhibition and the Museum’s Division of Invertebrate Zoology.